kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 logs or events for this purpose.
 -->

-They can check if `metadata.generation` is set on the pod.
+They can check if `metadata.generation` is set on the pod and that `observedGeneration` is being updated.

 ###### How can someone using this feature know that it is working for their instance?